DesiQuintans/tsv2label/README.md

 Factor type.
 What you name the file does not matter, as long as you write its name exactly in the `index`’s `factor_file` fields.

-A factor file look like this:
+Factor files must also be tab-delimited files in *.TSV* or *.TXT* format.
+A factor file looks like this:

 ``` r
 read.delim(system.file("extdata/poker/values_suits.tsv", package = "tsv2label")) |>